wilkie/blog/posts/reuleaux-selectors.md

 ### Physical characteristics

-This selector does not, in any way, take into account physical characterists of the individual.
+This selector does not, in any way, take into account physical characteristics of the individual.
 One criticism received for this selector is that one cannot specify clearly that they have a particular set of genitalia.
 Also, as far as sexual gender preference goes, some were rather upset that they cannot specify that they are attracted only to women with cisgendered reproductive systems.